QuantFILab/Divfolio/README.md

 ## Examples 2: Uploading CSV files

-For STEP 2 to STEP 5, if you already have CSV files in the given form (see in application and examples in )
+For STEP 2 to STEP 5, if you already have CSV files in the given form (see in application and examples in [Example Files](https://github.com/QuantFILab/Divfolio/tree/main/Example%20Files))